-• English Language (Grade 7), Biology (Grade 7) and Mathematics (Grade 7).
+- English Language (Grade 7), Biology (Grade 7) and Mathematics (Grade 7). - Grade 7-7 in Combined Science.

 Spanish

 Success in languages continues to be very well-respected in the academic sphere as a discipline which requires a wide variety of skills (listening, speaking, reading and writing) and which is an excellent way to develop interpersonal, communicative expertise, and an appreciation of other cultures.